Thermadiag/seq/docs/tiny_string.md

 `seq::tiny_string` contains some preallocated elements in-place, which can avoid the use of dynamic storage allocation when the actual number of elements is below that preallocated threshold (*MaxStaticSize* parameter).

-`seq::tiny_string` supports any type of character.
+`seq::tiny_string` supports any type of character in a similar way as `std::basic_string`.

 ## Motivation

 Why another string class?
 I started writing tiny_string to provide a small and relocatable string class that can be used within [seq::cvector](cvector.md).
 Indeed, gcc std::string implementation is not relocatable as it stores a pointer to its internal data for small strings.
-In addition, most std::string implementations have a size of 32 bytes (at least msvc and gcc ones), which unnecessary high, especially when considering a compressed container.
+In addition, most std::string implementations have a size of 32 bytes (at least msvc and gcc ones), which is unnecessary when considering a compressed container.
 Therefore, I started working on a string implementation with the following specificities:
 -	Relocatable,
 -	Small footprint (16 bytes on 64 bits machine if possible),
 -	Customizable Small String Optimization (SSO),